DogaDeryaBucan/HW5_2200357818_DogaDeryaBucan/README.md

 # HW5_2200357818_DogaDeryaBucan

-# SVM Playground: Linear vs Nonlinear Classification
+# SVM  Linear vs Nonlinear Classification

 This project is a hands-on exploration of **Support Vector Machines (SVMs)** using toy data that is **not linearly separable**.
 It demonstrates the **limitations of linear SVMs** and how **non-linear kernels (RBF)** solve complex classification problems.